rcoh/tracing-texray/README.md

 # tracing-texray

+> First, a word of warning: **This is alpha software.** Don't run this in prod or anywhere where a panic would be ruin your day.

 `tracing-texray` is a tracing layer to introspect tracing spans and events in plain text.
 By `examine`-ing a specific span, a full tree will be dumped when that span exits.
 Example output: